Monster cereals: History

 In 2014, General Mills enlisted the help of DC Comics to create new designs for the cereals in time for that Halloween.
 The designs, revealed on August 6, consisted of a Boo Berry design by Jim Lee, a Count Chocula design by Terry Dodson and a Franken Berry design by Dave Johnson.

 In 2021, it was announced that the company would celebrate the 50th anniversary of the introduction of the Monster Cereals by releasing an amalgamated cereal entitled Monster Mash.

 In August 2022, due to the resounding success of the 50th anniversary celebrations just one year prior, Frute Brute returned, and the covers of all four cereals that year featured artwork by street artist KAWS inspired by the vintage designs.

 In March 2024, street artist Kaws launched a collection of four figurines representing these monsters, Count Chocula, Boo Berry, Frute Brute and Franken Berry following the collaboration with General Mills in August 2022.
 These figurines are bigger than those found in cereal boxes, but retain the artwork design.
 In May of the same year, General Mills revealed a new integration animal characters (old and new) collectively named the Monsters' Frightful Friends.
 These additions will serve as the pets of the titular monsters including: Igor the guard-spider, Bennie the Franken-bat, Meow Berry the ghost cat, and Scratch the snake; each of which are the animal companions to Count Chocula, Franken Berry, Boo Berry, and Carmella Creeper, respectively.
 The new additions to the Halloween-themed breakfast cereals, will also be integrated into cereal-marshmallows in the shape of these pets.

+In July 2025, the box art for Count Chocula, Franken Berry and Boo Berry was reimagined with the characters as puppets created by the Jim Henson Company.
+The puppets also appeared in advertising, and merchandising featuring these versions of the characters was made available from the Henson online store.